pw4rn3r/ECE382/notes/L26/L26_timer_interrupt_lab4.md

 - Source code files
 - Answers to the following questions:
-    - (If you chose the timer interrupt option) How long of a delay are you using?
+    - How long of a delay are you using?
 Explain why you chose the settings you did.
-	- (For either option) How did you test your program to verify that it still worked?
+	- How did you test your program to verify that it still worked?
 Be specific.
+Describing the various tests you used will get you off to a great start.